Camille K. Cook

 Ms. Cook is considered an expert in family immigration, waivers, deportation (removal) defense, consular processing, asylum and naturalization law.
 She has extensive experience litigating immigration cases in the Federal Courts.
 She has defended scores of people in Immigration Court and helped hundreds of people obtain U.S. residency through family members.
 She represented the named petitioner in Castro-Cortez v.
 INS, 239 F. 3d 1097 (9th Cir 2001), an important case involving due process and reinstatement of removal.

 Having lived in Spain, Colombia and Honduras, Ms. Cook is fluent in Spanish.
-She is an active member of the American Immigration Lawyers Association (AILA) and currently serves as Liaison to the Fresno office of U.S. Citizenship and Immigration Services for AILA’s Northern California Chapter.
-She has been a presenter at seminars for other attorneys and legal workers for the Lawyers’ Committee for Civil Rights of the Bay Area, the Immigrant Legal Resource Center and the Bar Association of San Francisco.
+She has been a presenter at seminars for other attorneys and legal workers for the Lawyers’ Committee for Civil Rights of the Bay Area, the Immigrant Legal Resource Center, and the Bar Association of San Francisco.
 Ms. Cook has worked closely with the Mexican Consulate in Fresno, the Deferred Action Help Center and faculty members from California State University Fresno in community outreach and assisting Valley young people with applying for Deferred Action (DACA) benefits.
 She currently serves on the Board of Directors of Centro La Familia Advocacy Services.